rehierl/node-tree-outliner/3-basic-design/3-8-0-design-y.md

 > Structural relationship

-Placing section `s5` inside of node `n1` by itself states that sections `s1` and `s5` have a strong structural relationship with each other.
-That is, because nodes `n2-9` all have `n1` as one of their ancestor nodes.
+Placing section `s5` inside of node `n1` by itself states that sections `s1` and `s5` are structurally related with each other.
+That is, because nodes `n2-9` all have `n1` as an ancestor node.

 Note that this relationship can not be undefined.
 That is, the modified definitions must take this dependency into account.